pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

     };
 })();
 ```
 The module pattern is a special case of the singleton pattern, so there can be just one instance of the `counter` module.
 This is accomplished by the immediate invocation of function (IIFE) which returns an object that contains references to the public functions and assigns it to a global variable, in our case `counter`.
-We can call functions of the `counter` module in the same we did on the `myCounter` object, so we could have, for instance, the following code:
+We can call functions of the `counter` module like we called them on the `myCounter` object, so we could have, for instance, the following code:

 ``` JavaScript
 counter.increment(1);